The orange Maine Coon is commonly confused with the ginger Maine Coon, due to the similarity in their colorings.

 Orange Maine Coon Characteristics

-The orange Maine Coon characteristics are no different to that of the other Maine Coon colours.
+The orange Maine Coon characteristics are no different from that of the other Maine Coon colors.
 However, some owners do claim their orange Maine Coons are definitely more naughty!

 If you have purchased a purebred orange Maine Coon, you should expect them to show the following characteristics:

 - Overly affectionate

 - Good hunters

 Orange Maine Coons make great family pets and are good around young children because they are not prone to an aggressive nature.

 Maine Coons are known for being crazily affectionate towards their owners.
 Sometimes they just cannot help, but force their affection on you even if you don’t want it!!

 This is a terribly endearing quality of the Maine Coon breed.

 The Maine Coon is one of the most loyal cat breeds, ever.
 They love their human families and rarely stray from their owner’s side.